-My name is Laura.
-I’m currently a graduate student at the University of North Carolina in Chapel Hill, pursuing a Masters in Public Health Nutrition (MPH-RD).
+My name is Laura Schoenfeld.
+I’m a Registered Dietitian and I earned my Masters in Public Health Nutrition (MPH) from The University of North Carolina in Chapel Hill in 2013.
 I love learning about all topics regarding health, fitness, and food!

 I believe that a person’s health can be drastically improved by changing their diet, but also that the low-fat or meat-free diets that many people follow are generally inadequate for long term wellness.
 In order to be truly nourished, you need to be sure you’re getting enough of particular nutrients that are found primarily in animal products, and generally avoiding foods that are devoid of micronutrients.

-This is where the “Ancestral” lifestyle comes in.
 When I speak of the “Ancestral” diet, I mean a basic Paleo/Primal template with serious attention to the many principles of nutrition as described by the Weston A. Price Foundation and its plethora of research about optimal health.
-This means plenty of healthy animal fats, whole eggs, pastured butter and cream, coconut oil, organ meats, bone broths, and cod liver oil to support nutritional needs, in addition to the standard meat and vegetables that the original “Paleo” plan recommends.
+This means including healthy animal fats, whole eggs, pastured butter and cream, coconut oil, organ meats, bone broths, and cod liver oil to support nutritional needs, in addition to the standard meat and vegetables that the original “Paleo” plan recommends.
 (And it doesn’t mean a one-size-fits-all prescription for everyone.)

 The focus should be on including these ultimate nutrient-dense foods in your diet, and not focusing on the variety of foods that need to be excluded.
 I believe the best way to maintain a healthy weight is to adopt a lifestyle that can be maintained indefinitely, one that supports your energy levels, moderates your appetite and satiety signals, provides complete nutrition, and tastes delicious.
 I also believe that the Ancestral standard of eating can provide all of those benefits and more.